zhiyongc/Vehicle-Rear-Light-Data/README.md

 * Coordinates (lat, lon)
 * Speed (km/h)
 * Timestamp
-#### If you use this dataset in your work, please cite the following reference:
+### Note: This data should only be used for research work.
+If you use this dataset in your work, please cite the following reference:
 ###### Reference:
 `
 Cui, Z., Yang, S. W., & Tsai, H. M. (2015, September).
 A vision-based hierarchical framework for autonomous front-vehicle taillights detection and signal recognition.
 In Intelligent Transportation Systems (ITSC), 2015 IEEE 18th International Conference on (pp. 931-937).
 IEEE.